 When we think of Christmas, the image that comes to mind is probably right out of a Hollywood movie – there’s the grandly decked-up tree, the snow-blanketed roads, red and green colours adorning everything in sight, presents, winter-wear, and most of all, happy faces!
 Watching enough of Hollywood (and regional movies shot in Western countries) can lead you to picture a white and snowy Christmas, but we all know that it’s a far cry from the different ways we celebrate the festival here, in India.
 And that goes for a lot of countries around the world as well, where the traditions will make you wonder if we’re talking about Christmas at all!
+Here are some unique Christmas traditions around the world.

-8 Unique Christmas Traditions from Around the World
+8 Unique Christmas Traditions From Around the World

 1. Great Britain – A Kiss Under the Mistletoe